apache/gravitino/docs/security/access-control.md

 :::info

+Gravitino only supports authorization for secureable objects, when it comes to authentication.
-Gravitino only supports authorization and doesn't support metadata authentication.
+Gravitino doesn't support metadata authentication.

 :::